AdaCore/learn/courses/advanced-spark/chapters/test_and_proof.rst

 - GNATprove can list assumptions used in proof

-    - Switch --assumptions adds info in gnatprove.out file
+    - Switch ``--assumptions`` adds info in ``gnatprove.out`` file

-- See Explicit Assumptions - A Prenup for Marrying Static and Dynamic Program Verification
+- See "Explicit Assumptions - A Prenup for Marrying Static and Dynamic Program Verification"

 Test alongside Proof – Rules for Defining the Boundary
 ---------------------------------------------------------------------

-- SPARK_Mode defines a simple boundary test vs. proof
+- :ada:`SPARK_Mode` defines a simple boundary test vs. proof

-    - Subprograms with SPARK_Mode(On) should be proved
+    - Subprograms with :ada:`SPARK_Mode (On)` should be proved

-    - Subprograms with SPARK_Mode(Off) should be tested
+    - Subprograms with :ada:`SPARK_Mode (Off)` should be tested

-- SPARK_Mode can be used at different levels
+- :ada:`SPARK_Mode` can be used at different levels

-    - Project-wise switch in configuration pragma file (with value On) ⟶ explicit exemptions of units/subprograms in the code
+    - Project-wise switch in configuration pragma file (with value :ada:`On`) ⟶ explicit exemptions of units/subprograms in the code

-    - Distinct GNAT project with SPARK_Mode(On) for proof on subset of units
+    - Distinct GNAT project with :ada:`SPARK_Mode (On)` for proof on subset of units

-    - Explicit SPARK_Mode(On) on units that should be proved
+    - Explicit :ada:`SPARK_Mode (On)` on units that should be proved

 - Unproved checks inside proved subprograms are justified

-    - Use of pragma Annotate inside the code
+    - Use of pragma :ada:`Annotate` inside the code

 Test alongside Proof – Special Compilation Switches